How to Choose a Wedding Flower Colour Palette That Feels Like You

 Your wedding flower palette should help connect the different parts of your day.

 The bridal bouquet may introduce the key colours.
-The ceremony flowers can then build on them with more scale and atmosphere.
+The ceremony flowers can build on them with more scale and atmosphere.
 The reception flowers and table styling can soften or deepen the palette depending on the room, the lighting and the time of day.

 This does not mean every element should look the same.
 It means the flowers and styling should feel thoughtfully related.